emerywebster/emerywebster.github.io/_posts/2016-02-29-spiceguide.md

 categories: Food
 tags: learning development
 ---
 So...I have a food blog now.
 And yeah, it's extremely cliché...but **who cares**?
 I'm pretty sure worse things happen on the internet.
-Here's the story... 🌶

 [If you're not into stories, just check out [spicegui.de](http://spicegui.de) &amp; @[spiceguide](http://instagram.com/spiceguide)].